WenqiZhai/Summer/README.md

 Welcome to my Github!

-For more info, you cna also visit my Linkedin via linkedin.com/in/wenqi-zhai-4621aa174
+For more info, you can also visit my Linkedin via linkedin.com/in/wenqi-zhai-4621aa174

 Or email me via summerzhai620@gmail.com